Bata's first factory town gets a 21st century polish

 It wasn't until after communism that the Bata brand reappeared in the country.
 After 1989, Bata's son Thomas J. became a frequent visitor to Zlin.

-The refurbishment work today continues to showcase the red brickwork that colours Zlin, now a city of 75,000 tucked in a lush valley 300 km (186 miles) southeast of Prague.
+The refurbishment work today continues to showcase the red brickwork that colors Zlin, now a city of 75,000 tucked in a lush valley 300 km (186 miles) southeast of Prague.

 When Tomas Bata died in a plane crash on July 12, 1932, his brother Jan Antonin took over the company.
 It was then - with the direction of renowned architects like Frantisek Gahura and Vladimir Karfik - that many of the stand-out buildings appeared.

-This included the flagship 77.5 metre tall skyscraper on the edge of the factory complex that was refurbished in 2004 and houses regional government offices.
+This included the flagship 77.5 meter tall skyscraper on the edge of the factory complex that was refurbished in 2004 and houses regional government offices.

 Buildings around Zlin are marked with the same boxy shape and steel window frames.
 Construction met Bata's demand for efficiency by using reusable formwork to pour concrete.